Rashaann/bashTools/README.md

 -----

-Greetings to you who seek tile saving solutions to enhance productivity!
+Greetings to you who seek time saving solutions to enhance productivity!

 Here are tools that allow you to focus on passionnate projects by automaing day-to-day tasks:
 1. Timer